CLNEulalia/Express-Mongoose/readme.md

 ## Framing (5 minutes / 0:05)

 So far in this unit you've learned about a number of tools - Node, Express, MongoDB and Mongoose - that developers can use to build a server-side Javascript application.
 You have yet, however, to use them all together.
-We'll be spending the bulk of today's lesson connecting everything and creating an application that can receive HTTP requests, retrieve data/make changes to a database and send information back to the end-user.
+We'll be spending the bulk of today's lesson connecting everything and creating an application that can receive HTTP requests, retrieve data / make changes in a database, and send information back to the end-user.

-### Starter/Solution Code
+### Setup

 Today we'll be working on a brand new app called "When President."
 It's a simple, one-model CRUD app that allows a user to declare who they're voting for as president in a given year.